1. When were you first introduced to the sport of purebred dogs? To your breed?

 8. Are you intimidated by the Professional Handlers?
 By the Judges?

-9. Who have been your mentor(s) as a Breeder/Owner Handler?
+9. Who have been your mentor(s) as an Owner Handler?
+As a Breeder?

 10. How important is the Breeder/Owner Handler to the future of the dog sport?

-11. What are your goals as a Breeder/Owner Handler?
-Is there a victory that has eluded you?
+11. What are your goals as an Owner Handler?
+As a Breeder?
+Is there a milestone that has eluded you?